ngeor/blog/_posts/2017/2017-12-29-adding-mocha-unit-tests.md

 <strong>Folder structure</strong>

-In the <a href="{{ site.baseurl }}/2017/12/29/adding-webdriverio-tests.html">previous post</a>, I added some functional tests with WebdriverIO.
+In the <a href="{% post_url 2017/2017-12-29-adding-webdriverio-tests %}">previous post</a>, I added some functional tests with WebdriverIO.
 They were stored in the folder <code>test/specs</code>.
 I'd like to keep the unit test separate from the functional tests, so I'll rename the old folder to <code>test/functional-specs</code> and store the new unit tests under <code>test/unit-specs</code>.

 <strong>Dependencies</strong>